WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Problem statement

-User: Small pharmacy owners (45+ age, low digital literacy, Nepali-primary, ₹8K–₹15K Android on 2G/3G).
+User: Small pharmacy owners (45+, low digital literacy, Nepali-first, ₹8K–₹15K Android on 2G/3G).

 Field observation (8–10 pharmacy visits)

-• All 8 pharmacies had smartphones (₹8K–₹15K range, low-end Android)
+• All 8 had smartphones (₹8K–₹15K Android)

 User interviews (15–20 pharmacy owners)

-• Average training time for competitor POS: 4–6 hours
+• Competitor POS training averaged 4–6 hours

 “The trainer spent 4 hours teaching me, and I still forgot after he left”